almostengr/almostengrwebsite/website/docs/services/index.md

 from a website to processing files as they are received, I can build a custom solution that will have improve your workflow and save you time.

+## Courses

+I offer courses in a variety of subjects.
+Some of the content from these courses can be found on my
+<a href="https://www.youtube.com/c/RobinsonHandyandTechnologyServices" target="_blank">YouTube Channel</a>.
+Additional materials that are related to the course can be found and purchased from
+<a href="https://rhtservices.net" target="_blank">business website</a>.

 ## Web Applications

 Have a need for a custom application?
 I build custom applications that solve business problems and